adamsilver/adamsilver.io-jekyll/_posts/2016-03-06-embracing-simplicity.md

 I suggest we design and develop the core experience.
 Then release and test with users.
 At this point, you might find that this core experience is all that is needed.
 Great &mdash; move on to the next feature.

-If it doesn't work well enough can iterate.
+If it doesn't work well enough, we can iterate.
 I suggest we practice thoughtful reduction rather than mindless addition by exploring the basics a little deeper.
-If that works great.
+If it works now, great &mdash; now move on.

 If this still doesn't work you have my permission to enhance.

 But the great thing here is that you have delivered little and often, learnt little often which is great for team morale and momentum.
 And of course we know along the way that our effort is adding value in terms of team knowledge and product user experience.

 It is also great because it can reduce the emotional attachment we are prone to.
 As designers and developers if we put a lot of upfront effort in then we get more attached to our work.
-If we let the results do the talking then we remove this problem which again is great for morale and momentum.
+If we let the results do the talking, then we remove this problem which again is great for morale and momentum.

 And small steps can result in small wins, and small wins are worth celebrating.